anaform/CRForm/README.md

 * Custom Directives
 * Form (pending - broken in version alpha28 of angular2)

+## Goal
-The goal of this repository is to maintain a project always up-to-date with the very latest version of Angular2, while keep improving and adding Angular2's features.
-Thus anyone can use it as an extremely minimal base to get up and running with Angular 2 and TypeScript.
-Using Webpack for assisting with boilerplate.
+Maintain an always up-to-date project using the very latest version of Angular2, while keep improving and using more Angular2's features.
+Thus anyone can use it as an extremely minimal base to get up and running with Angular 2 and TypeScript (using Webpack for assisting with boilerplate).

 ### Quick start
 ```bash